What is Conservative Treatment for IVDD and What is the Chance My Dachshund Will Recover?

 This is especially true if the dog continues to experience severe pain and the symptoms, like weakness in the limbs, progress.

-In my experience, almost all Dachshunds who were diagnosed with grade 1 or 2 disk injuries fully or mostly recover with 6-12 weeks of conservative treatment.
+However, in my experience, almost all Dachshunds who were diagnosed with grade 1 or 2 disk injuries fully or mostly recover with 6-12 weeks of conservative treatment.

 Officially, it has been reported that the recovery prognosis for dogs at grade 1 or 2, opting for non-surgical (conservative) treatment, is 95% to 100% (source).